The Venture Bros.' own Brock Samson did this in his college years to Rusty's alarm clock, mostly just to show how intimidating he was.

-One episode of the Pink Panther cartoon starts with an alarm clock waking the titular character up.
+The episode of the Pink Panther cartoon "In The Pink of the Night" starts with an alarm clock waking the titular character up.
 Pink tries to turn it off, but it keeps going anyways.
 He reaches under the bed for a mallet and pummels the clock into submission.
 He then gets up and puts the clock into a drawer that was already full of broken alarm clocks...

-There was a similar episode where Pink first smashes the alarm clock using a massive wrench (from a drawer full of wrenches), then cuts the cable to his radio alarm (with clippers from, yes, a drawer full of clippers).
+In the same episode Pink first smashes the alarm clock using a massive wrench (from a drawer full of wrenches), then cuts the cable to his radio alarm (with clippers from, yes, a drawer full of clippers).
 The episode was then dedicated to Pink's new cuckoo-clock.
 Hilarity Ensues.

 Seen in Snoopy, Come Home, when sleeping in Woodstock's nest on their journey to see Lila in the hospital, Snoopy is startled awake by his very loud alarm clock, and smashes it with his fist.
 Then Woodstock begins chirping in his sleep, so Snoopy conks him on the head as well.

 Bart Simpson does this to his alarm clock in the song Deep Deep Trouble from the album, The Simpsons Sing the Blues.

 In one episode of Hi Hi Puffy AmiYumi featuring the girls' stay at a farm, Yumi is woken up by an alarm clock modeled after a rooster.
 She smashes it, then goes back to sleep; however, a REAL rooster lands in the open window and issues an even noisier wakeup call, to which her response is less than polite ("You stupid turkey!").

 At the end of the episode "Cat Nap", Kaz and the girls' pet cats simultaneously smash an alarm clock each with a different hammer.